 - The California Subject Examination for Teachers (CSET): Multiple Subjects is required for those who did not complete an early childhood education program.
+Teachers in this situation who also pass the CSET: Writing Skills exam do not need to take the RICA.
 This exam has three subtests that each cost $99; when taken as a package, the price is $247.
 Each subtest must be passed with a score of 220.
 The subtests include multiple-choice and constructed-response questions and cover several subjects, such as reading, science, math, physical education, and human development.

 Step 4: Apply for a Child Development Permit (Preschool Teachers Only)